Blog

 DFARS and Exostar’s Ready Suite for CMMC

 Understanding and maintaining an accurate SPRS score is crucial for companies in the DoD supply chain that store, process, or handle CUI.
-Ensuring adherence to DFARS 252.204-7012, 7019, and 7020, as well as the soon-to-be-implemented CMMC 2.0 related to 7021, necessitates a significant commitment towards satisfying the 110 requirements of NIST 800-171 and maintaining a current SPRS score.
-By improving your organization’s security and SPRS score, you can increase your chances of securing contracts and safeguarding your business’s future in the defense industry.
+Ensuring adherence to DFARS 252.204-7012, 7019, and 7020, as well as the soon-to-be-implemented CMMC 2.0 related to 7021, necessitates a significant commitment towards satisfying the 110 security requirements of NIST 800-171 and maintaining a current SPRS score.
+By improving your organization’s security and SPRS score, you can increase your chances of securing DoD contract awards and safeguarding your business’s future in the defense industry.

 Exostar’s CMMC Ready Suite is the turnkey solution for companies that must work to achieve and maintain NIST SP 800-171 and CMMC 2.0 compliance, enabling them to remain viable and competitive in the defense industry.
 Exostar’s CMMC Ready Suite includes:

-• Exostar’s Managed Microsoft 365 offers necessary DoD cybersecurity requirements for storing, processing, and transmitting CUI.
+- Exostar’s Managed Microsoft 365 offers necessary DoD cybersecurity requirements for storing, processing, and transmitting CUI.
 This tool implements 85 of the 110 NIST SP 800-171 controls required, enabling secure project collaboration.

-• Certification Assistant allows organizations to complete their self-assessment against NIST SP 800-171 controls, auto-calculate your SPRS score, and generate necessary documents like the System Security Plan (SSP) and Plans of Actions and Milestones (POA&Ms).
+- Certification Assistant allows organizations to complete their self-assessment against NIST SP 800-171 controls, auto-calculate your SPRS score, and generate necessary documents like the System Security Plan (SSP) and Plans of Actions and Milestones (POA&Ms).

-• Basic Assessment Services for NIST 800-171 and CMMC provide third-party assessments and gap analysis, providing your organization with a submission-ready NIST SP 800-171 Basic Assessment, including your SSP, POA&Ms, and SPRS score.
+- Basic Assessment Services for NIST 800-171 and CMMC provide third-party assessments and gap analysis, providing your organization with a submission-ready NIST SP 800-171 Basic Assessment, including your SSP, POA&Ms, and SPRS score.

 Are there penalties for CMMC non-compliance?